cre8tion/domain-starter/README.md

 ### **Questions?**
 Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/) and link your Discord account so you can get access to helpful channels teaching assistants, and your instructor!

-### A note on contract redeploys

-Let's say you want to change your contract.
-You'd need to do 3 things:
-We need to deploy it again.
-We need to update the contract address on our frontend.
-We need to update the abi file on our frontend.